Jared-Chan/risc-v-cpu/doc/technical_specification.md

 <!---->
 # Instruction Set

 The RV32I Base Integer Instruction Set and the "Zicsr" and "Zicntr" extensions.
+Only the `CYCLE`, `INSTRET` and `TIME` CSRs are supported.

 ## Processor State